Richard Boswell

-Richard Warner Boswell II (born April 14, 1984) is an American former professional stock car racing driver and crew chief.
-He works for Stewart-Haas Racing as a crew chief for their No. 98 car in the NASCAR Xfinity Series, driven by Riley Herbst.
-He previously drove in the same series as a driver in one race in 2009 for JR Motorsports.
+Richard Warner Boswell II (born April 14, 1984) is an American former professional stock car racing driver and crew chief who works for Richard Childress Racing as the crew chief of their No. 3 Chevrolet Camaro ZL1 in the NASCAR Cup Series driven by Austin Dillon.
+He previously crew chiefed the Stewart–Haas Racing No. 98 car in the Xfinity Series driven by Chase Briscoe and Riley Herbst.
+He previously drove in the Xfinity Series in one race in 2009 for JR Motorsports.

 Racing career

+Driving career

 The son of former NASCAR Busch Series driver Dickie Boswell, Richard Boswell was selected to replace driver Shane Huffman in the USAR Hooters Pro Cup.
 He won the World Karting National Championship in 1998, and captured the World Karting Grand National Championship in the same year (at Lowe's Motor Speedway).
 He is also a former late model driver at Old Dominion Speedway, in Manassas, Virginia.

-Boswell's one and only start in NASCAR as a driver came in the Nationwide Series (now Xfinity) in the No. 5 for JR Motorsports at Memphis.
+Boswell's one and only start in NASCAR as a driver came in the Nationwide Series (now NASCAR Xfinity Series) in the No. 5 for JR Motorsports at Memphis.
 It was a standalone race for the series, and that car, which was mostly driven by Cup Series drivers that year, needed a different driver with the Cup Series racing at Martinsville that same weekend.
 Boswell qualified an impressive third in his debut and finished 23rd in the race.
 It ended up being his only NASCAR race as a driver, since he never got another chance to drive again for JRM or any other team in the series after that.